8 Ways Nutritionists Bounce Back After a BingeArticle posted in: Diet & Nutrition

 6. Keep Moving.

 Don’t forget about exercise.
 You cannot burn off all the calories you consume in a binge with one workout.
 To maintain your current weight, you need to balance your calorie intake with calories burned.
 To lose weight, you need to burn more calories than you consume.
-According to Healthline, to burn off a 350-calorie doughnut, for example, a 150 lb person would have to swim for 35 minutes, walk for 54 minutes or attend an hour-long yoga class.
+According to Healthline, to burn off a 350-calorie doughnut, for example, a 150-pound person would have to swim for 35 minutes, walk for 54 minutes or attend an hour-long yoga class.
 A 150-calorie cup of oatmeal can be burned off with less than a half hour of walking.
 Exercise whenever and as often as you can.
 “I try to take a walk with my family after special dinner,” says McCormick.

 7. Plan Ahead.